-Gill frequently presents her research work to graphic designers and this webpage provides a chronological listing of presentations and seminars that Gill has taken part in.
+Gill frequently gives presentations about her graphic design research and takes part in seminars discussing design research in general.
+This webpage provides a chronological listing of presentations and seminars that Gill has taken part in.
 Links are provided to associated webpages, where appropriate.

 February 2022 – Gill took part in a seminar with MA Graphic Design students at London College of Communication, discussing graphic design PhD research and the role of design practice in that research.
 This was Gill’s first in-person event for almost two years and provided a very welcome change.

 December 2021 – Gill took part in an online discussion about the interface between practice and theory in PhD research, organised by tutors of the Screen School at London College of Communication, University of the Arts London.

 December 2021 – Gill took part in an online discussion about design-based PhDs, organised by the International Society of Typographic Designers.
 Also taking part were Dr Russ Bestley of London College of Communication (supervisor of Gill’s own PhD studies) and Dr Kate McLean of the University of Kent.
 A recording of the event can be viewed below:

 December 2020 – For the third year running, Gill presented her work (via Zoom) to the PG Cert & PG Dip Design for Visual Communication course at London College of Communication, as part of their ‘Professional and Academic Practice’ unit.
 Gill was representing ‘academia’, and aimed to show in her presentation how important graphic design practice can be in research, and how that research can then be applied in professional practice.